Set Running Snap Modes

 Note: If multiple snap modes are active, and you pick a point in a graphic view that satisfies multiple snaps, the snap closest to the center of the pick aperture prevails.

 When a snap is active, the cursor's appearance indicates the type of snap.
 For instance, when you are in a snap mode that lets you pick an object, the cursor displays with a pick aperture (box).
-If you are in free snap, the cursor displays with cross hairs.
+If you are in free snap, the cursor displays without a pick aperture.
 See COGO Controls for more information.

 There is no visual feedback in graphic views when you snap to a point, but the coordinate of the point is entered into the control in which you are working.